Laughing on the Outside

 Laughing on the Outside is the fourth studio album by American singer Aretha Franklin, released on August 12, 1963, by Columbia Records.
 The album was recorded at Columbia Recording Studios in New York and Hollywood.
 These sessions found a 21-year-old Aretha Franklin recording Jazz and Pop music standards, from Johnny Mercer to Duke Ellington.
 She is backed by the arrangements of Columbia producer Robert Mersey.
-One of the most popular songs from the album is Aretha's interpretation of the classic "Skylark".
-A minute and fifty-eight seconds into the song, Aretha sings the word "Skylark" with power and emotion.
-This was one of the first times in which Aretha recorded one of her written compositions, "I Wonder (Where Are You Tonight)", on an album.
+One of the most popular songs from the album is Franklin's interpretation of the classic "Skylark".
+A minute and fifty-eight seconds into the song, she sings the word "Skylark" with power and emotion.
+This was one of the first times in which she recorded one of her written compositions, "I Wonder (Where Are You Tonight)", on an album.
 Though somewhat overlooked in her Columbia catalogue, this album was jointly re-released with The Electrifying Aretha Franklin in June 2008.